The Brokerage Fee: Seven Guidelines to Handling Them

 6. Complaint Resolution

-7. Are There Cost Savings Using a Flat Broker Fee or Pay Per Trade?
+7. Are There Cost Savings Using a Flat Brokerage Fee or Pay Per Trade?

 I’ve really just scratched the surface here.
 But these seven guidelines are good for all times.
 By following this advice – and spending just a little bit of extra time researching your broker – you can avoid having a bad experience.
 And you can potentially take a bite out of the normal fees of 2% – which, in today’s climate could be one third of your profits – with just a little extra effort.